Honda to shut plant in Brexit-shaken Britain

-Honda's President and CEO Takahiro Hachigo speaks during a press conference in Tokyo Tuesday, Feb.
-19, 2019.
-Honda Motor Co. plans to close its car factory in western England in 2021, the company said Tuesday, in a fresh blow to the British economy as it faces its March 29 exit from the European Union.
-(Yuya Shino/Kyodo News via AP)

-Japanese carmaker Honda plans to close its car factory in western England in 2021, a fresh blow to the British economy as businesses struggle with the uncertainty associated with leaving the European Union next month.
+Japanese carmaker Honda plans to close its car factory in western England in 2021, a fresh blow to the British economy as it struggles with the uncertainty associated with leaving the European Union next month.

 Continue Reading Below